vsamoili/cohere-chat-classifier/README.md

 ## Project Structure

-Explain the structure of your project's directory and important files.
-For example:

 - `theydo/`: Application logic.
 - `tests/`: Unit tests with the pytest framework.
 - `poetry.lock` and `pyproject.toml`: Poetry files for dependency management.